 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Block of Flats Insurance is exactly what it sounds like, it covers multiple residences within one building.
-Insurance companies consider a “block” to be anything from a house converted into two flats to a purpose-built building of 30 residences.
+Insurance companies consider a “block” to be anything from a house converted into two flats to a purpose-built facility of 30 residences.

 If you own a block of flats, you are subject to more risk than someone who owns a single detached dwelling, so you need a dedicated insurance policy to cover you for all eventualities, should something go wrong.